Unmentionable!: Cry Baby

-A boy burns his buttocks after trying to photocopy them, causing him to feel pain whenever he sits down.
+A boy called Gavin burns his buttocks after trying to photocopy them, causing him to feel pain whenever he sits down.
 He then helps his grandfather find a water-holding frog, but they get trapped in the desert without water.
-Knowing that neither of them can go on any further, the boy sits down on his burnt bottom and tears rush from his eyes as he feels the unbearable pain.
+Knowing that neither of them can go on any further, Gavin sits down on his burnt bottom and tears rush from his eyes as he feels the unbearable pain.
 His tears fall onto the ground, causing a ton of frogs to appear on the ground and the grandfather's wish is granted.

 Ex Poser

-A boy invents a lie detector that works exactly as intended.
-His friend uses it on the two richest children in his class, hoping to embarrass them.
+A boy called Boffin invents a lie detector that works exactly as intended.
+His friend, David, uses it on the two richest children in his class, hoping to embarrass them.

 Sloppy Jalopy

-When a boy gets his earrings confiscated at school, he buys a new one.
+When a boy called Smacka gets his earrings confiscated at school, he buys a new one.
 But this one is enchanted; it causes whoever wears it to get rubbish attracted to them.
 Was later adapted as an episode of Round The Twist.

 Eyes Knows

-A boy's parents are getting divorced, and he can't decide whom to stay with.
+A boy called Harry's parents are getting divorced, and he can't decide whom to stay with.
 So he invents a robot man with green eyes and red eyes; whenever he is in a difficult situation, he spins the eyes; both colours cause a different outcome.